 These 7 shin exercises and simple and easy to complete, making adding them to your regular strength training and stretching routine easier than ever.
 Taking a few extra minutes each week to prevent shin splints may be all it takes to avoid this troublesome pain during training.

-Just because shin splints are a common pain among runners doesn’t mean you have to suffer from it too.
+Just because it’s common for the shins to hurt after running doesn’t mean you have to suffer from it too.
 Try adding these shin exercises to your weekly routine to prevent shin splints from occurring all together!